In living like the powerful women of the Bible, you can find no better example than the life of, Deborah.

-The whole book is a repetition of this cycle of leaders being raised up and stepping forward, doing fantastic deeds for God and then an inevitable decline in society after their victory;
+The whole book is a cycle of leaders being raised up and stepping forward, doing fantastic deeds for God and then an inevitable decline in society after their victory;

 ‘in those days Israel had no king; everyone did as they saw fit.’
 (Judges 21:25).

-Its many different stories are sometimes tragic and brutal, sometimes victorious.
+Its stories are sometimes tragic and brutal, sometimes victorious.
 If Game of Thrones went biblical, it would look a lot like the Book of Judges!

 Enter now from this book, the remarkable character of Deborah.